Railway flora

 Also known as creeping toadflax or striped toadflax, this species is native to south-western Europe, but is widely naturalized elsewhere in Europe, and in North America, presumably brought with soil, which acted as ballast on board cargo ships.

-The generic name means ‘resembling linum’ (flax).
-The leaves of some species of toadflax superficially resemble those of flax.
-The specific name means ‘creeping’, which is somewhat misleading, as the plant is often erect.
-The common name striped refers to the purple stripes on the whitish flowers.
+The specific name is Latin, meaning ‘creeping’, which is misleading, as the plant is often erect.
+The common name striped toadflax refers to the purple stripes on the whitish flowers.

 The preferred habitat of pale toadflax is dry soils, and it is quite common along railroad tracks, here at Alvesta, southern Sweden.
 (Photo copyright © by Kaj Halberg)